Charlotte, Queen of Cyprus: Queen of Cyprus

 Charlotte's reign was not successful.
-She had a tenuous hold on the kingdom as her right to the throne was constantly being challenged by her illegitimate half-brother James.
+She had a tenuous hold on the kingdom, as her right to the throne was constantly being challenged by her illegitimate half-brother James.
 On 7 October 1459, she married her second husband, Louis of Savoy, Count of Geneva.
-This marriage had been arranged by the Genoese who promised their assistance in retaining her crown against the claims by James.
+This marriage had been arranged by the Genoese, who promised their assistance in retaining her crown against the claims by James.

 In 1460 he managed to capture Famagusta and Nicosia with aid from the Egyptian sultanate of Sayf ad-Din Inal.
-After being blockaded in the castle of Kyrenia for three years, she and Louis fled to Rome in 1463, whereupon her half-brother was crowned King James II.
+After being blockaded in the castle of Kyrenia for three years, she and Louis fled to Rome in 1463.

+With the fall of Kyrenia before the autumn of 1464, de facto Charlotte and Louis lost their throne.
+Her half-brother was crowned King James II.
 She took up residence at the Convertendi Palace in Trastevere.
 Pope Pius II, who was acquainted with her described Charlotte as "a woman of about twenty-four, of middle height: bright eyes, complexion betwixt dark and pale; speech smooth and flowing torrent like after the manner of the Greeks; French costume; manners becoming her royal blood".

 She later formed a small court on the Greek island of Rhodes.
 She made an unsuccessful military attempt to regain her throne with papal support.
 She also intrigued against James's widow, Catherine Cornaro, but failed to oust her from power.
 In November 1483 she was received by Pope Sixtus IV in the Vatican Palace and was seated in a chair of the same "height and dignity" as the pope.
 In Rome, she lived in a house in Piazza Scossacavalli in Borgo which had already hosted queen Catherine of Bosnia.